gurrrrrrett3/cyt-networks-wiki/README.md

 <img src="https://media.discordapp.net/attachments/965295564721897554/1019457261711654912/unknown.png">

-The **Network Bridge** is an extremely simple block that's used to connect your network components together.
+The **Network Bridge** is an extremely simple block that's used to connect your network components together, and to your [Network Controller](#network-controller).

 ## Network Monitor